About sexual development and behaviour in autistic children and teenagers

 Sexual behaviour varies depending on children’s and teenagers’ development, social relationships, cultural background, and personal and family experiences.

 Most sexual behaviour in autistic children and teenagers is a typical and healthy part of development.
-For example, children often explore their own bodies and the bodies of other children by looking or touching.
+For example, young children often explore their own bodies and the bodies of other children by looking or touching.
 Teenagers might masturbate in private or be sexually active with a consenting person of a similar age.

 You don’t usually need to be concerned about typical and healthy behaviour.
 You can read more in the following articles: